 A durable and powerful infielder who transformed himself into an MVP-caliber star, leading the Texas Rangers to their first World Series title.

-Marcus Semien's ascent to the top of baseball was not a sudden explosion but a story of relentless work and incremental improvement.
-Drafted out of college, he initially established himself as a solid, everyday shortstop with the Chicago White Sox and Oakland Athletics, known more for his reliability than his bat.
-A transformative move to Toronto in 2021 unlocked something new; he shattered records for a second baseman, hitting 45 home runs and finishing third in MVP voting.
-That season was no fluke, but a new baseline.
-Signing with Texas, he became the iron-man heartbeat of a championship team, pairing with Corey Seager to form a legendary middle infield.
-Semien’s game is built on formidable strength, preternatural durability, and a quiet leadership that demands excellence through example, culminating in the 2023 World Series crown.
+Marcus Semien hit 45 home runs as a second baseman for Toronto in 2021, shattering records at the position and finishing third in MVP voting.
+Born in 1990, he was drafted out of college and initially established himself as a solid, everyday shortstop with the Chicago White Sox and Oakland Athletics, known more for reliability than his bat.
+That transformative season in Toronto proved no fluke but a new baseline.
+Signing with Texas, he became the iron-man heartbeat of a championship team, pairing with Corey Seager to form a dominant middle infield.
+Semien's game is built on formidable strength, preternatural durability, and a quiet leadership that demands excellence through example.
+He won the 2023 World Series crown with the Rangers.

 1981–1996